Should I List My Home For-Sale-By-Owner?

 You certainly can list your home for sale without the help of a real estate agent.

-Why?
-For starters, selling a home without an agent is hard.
+That overwhelming majority chose professional help for good reason — selling a home without an agent is hard.

 One of the most impactful reasons to hire an agent is to list your home on the Multiple Listing Service (MLS).